tomit4/vue_presentation/README.md

 ### The .vue file

-Due to the time constraints of this presentation, we'll obviously not be going over each and every one of these files in detail, of particular interest will be what is within our src folder.
-Let's open up our App.vue, clean up some defaults, and get to work creating an Demo App that will utilize some of Vue's basic features.
-Here is our App.vue in its default state:
+Due to the time constraints of this presentation, we'll obviously not be going over each and every one of these files in detail.
+Let's get down to business and take a look at the nitty gritty.
+Of particular interest will be what is within our `src` folder.
+Let's open up the entry point to our application, `App.vue`, clean up some defaults, and get to work creating a Demo App that will utilize some of Vue's basic features.
+Here is our `App.vue` in its default state:

 ```vue
 <script setup lang="ts">